IGBIllinois/IGBIllinois-php/README.md

 ],
 ```
 * Add to your 'required' section of the composer.json file
-* For latest commits to main brach
+* For latest development code in the main brach
 ```
 "igbillinois/igbillinois-php": "dev-main"
 ```